hrishimehta/RestClient/README.md

 ### SamplingDurationSeconds

 The `SamplingDurationSeconds` defines the duration in seconds over which failure occurrences are counted.
 This duration is crucial for evaluating whether the failure threshold is met.

-### ResetCountOnSuccess

-The `ResetCountOnSuccess` property indicates whether the failure count should reset on a successful operation.
-If set to `true`, a successful operation will reset the consecutive failure count.

-### TimeoutForHalfOpenSeconds

-The `TimeoutForHalfOpenSeconds` determines the duration in seconds during which the circuit breaker transitions to the half-open state.
-In the half-open state, a limited number of requests are allowed to pass through to test system recovery.

 ### OpenCircuitForHttpCodes